techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. As a side note, if you need to know where you downloaded the certificate, you can click on the small down arrow on the Chrome status bar and click on **Show in Finder** for MAC users or **Show in Explorer** for Windows users
 	![](images/024.png)

 1. Congratulations!
-You have successfully onboarded a new device and a new sensor.
+You have successfully on-boarded a new device and a new sensor.